GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar | Business

 GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.
-Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after Thursday's better-than-expected report on U.S. consumer prices bolstered bets that the Fed would be less hawkish about hiking rates.

-Global stocks rose on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar toward its biggest two-day drop in almost 14 years.
+Global stocks rallied on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar to its biggest two-day drop in 13 years.
 Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.

-Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.
-On Wall Street, stocks mostly rose to add to the prior day's biggest daily percentage gains for the S&P 500 and Nasdaq in more 2-1/2 years after year-over-year inflation in October fell below 8% for the first time in eight months.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after Thursday's better-than-expected report on U.S. consumer prices bolstered bets that the Fed would be less hawkish about hiking rates.
+On Wall Street, stocks rose to add to the prior day's biggest daily percentage gains for the S&P 500 and Nasdaq in more than 2-1/2 years after year-over-year inflation in October fell below 8% for the first time in eight months.

-The Dow Jones Industrial Average fell 0.05%, but the S&P 500 gained 0.72% and the Nasdaq Composite added 1.46%.
-MSCI's all-country world index rose 1.77%, lifting it to its highest levels since mid-September, as the market repriced expectations for the Fed's target rate to peak below 5%, or about 20 basis points lower than recent highs.
+The Dow Jones Industrial Average rose 0.1%, the S&P 500 gained 0.92% and the Nasdaq Composite advanced 1.88%.
+MSCI's all-country world index rose 1.91%, lifting it to its highest levels since mid-September, as the market repriced expectations for the Fed's target rate to peak below 5%, or about 20 basis points lower than recent highs.

-The MSCI emerging markets index jumped 5.3%, in what would be its biggest single-day surge since March 2020.
+The MSCI emerging markets index jumped 5.19%, in its biggest single-day surge since March.
 Market bets that the Fed will raise rates by 50 basis points at its next meeting in December increased, while the probability of a 75 basis points hike decreased.

-"While this year has been amazingly exciting and fascinating from a market perspective, maybe its crescendo was really yesterday," said Christian Chan, chief investment officer at AssetMark Financial Holdings Inc. The CPI report showed that when "you peeled back the number and it kept on getting better," Chan said, but labor markets and corporate margins will be pressured as the Fed fights to lower inflation, posing potential headwinds for risk assets.
+"While this year has been amazingly exciting and fascinating from a market perspective, maybe its crescendo was really yesterday," said Christian Chan, chief investment officer at AssetMark Financial Holdings Inc. The CPI report showed that when "you peeled back the number, it kept on getting better," but labor markets and corporate margins will be pressured as the Fed fights to lower inflation, posing potential headwinds for risk assets, Chan said.

 In Europe, euro zone yields firmed and the EU's executive European Commission said it sees a bigger euro zone slowdown in 2023, though only slightly affecting jobs or public finances.
 Britain's economy shrank in the three months to September at the start of what is likely to be a lengthy recession.